ucm-lbqc/polypharm/docs/source/usage.rst

 Usage
 =====

-This page shows how to use **polypharm** both programmatically or from command line.
+This page shows how to use :py:mod:`polypharm` both programmatically or from command line.

 From Python